FAQ's

 State law mandates that we have a completed health history and physician-signed physical for all campers that is signed and dated within the last 24 months.
 Unfortunately, your child will not be allowed to stay at camp until a copy of their physical, immunizations, insurance card, and demographic information has been received and uploaded to their account.

-My child has special medical needs.
+My child has special accommodations, medical needs, and/or will need to take medication while at camp.
 What can I do to insure that their needs are met?

 Is my child able to bunk with one of their friends?

-Campers can request cabin mates as long as it is a mutual request and they are the same age.
-Both campers requesting to be together must also be attending the same length session in order to be placed in the same cabin.
-For example, both must be attending either one week or two week.
-If they are not the same age, but are within 12 months of age, they will be placed to the best of our ability, in a cabin that is age-appropriate for the younger camper.
+Campers can request cabin mates as long as it is a mutual request, they are entering the same grade in the fall, and are within 12 months of age of each other.
+Both campers requesting to be together must also be attending the same length session to be potentially placed in the same cabin.
+For example, both must be attending either one week or two weeks.
+When creating cabin lists, we will do our best to place them together in a cabin, based on these terms.
 We will not put anyone together in a cabin that are more than 12 months apart in age.
 Due to last minute enrollment changes, cabin assignments are done just before check-in day.
 If you call in advance to check on your child’s cabin, we may not be able to tell you.
+We also will not be able to guarantee that groups of 3 or larger will be able to be accommodated.

 What happens if my child doesn’t get their cabin request?